Kevin Hofland

 A centre back during his career, Hofland played 15 active seasons in which he amassed Eredivisie totals of 182 games and eight goals in 10 years, namely for PSV and Feyenoord.
 He also represented VfL Wolfsburg and AEK Larnaca in Germany and Cyprus, respectively.

-Hofland became a Dutch international in the 2000s, earning 7 caps.
+Hofland became a Netherlands international in the 2000s, earning seven caps.

 Club career

 Fortuna

 Hofland was born in Heerlen, but grew up in Brunssum, Limburg.
 He joined local SV Limburgia at the age of just four, moving to the professionals with Fortuna Sittard six years later.

 Hofland played in various positions during his youth career, mainly as a left midfielder or left back.
 In 1995, he was reconverted by manager Henk Duut into a central defender, where he remained for the rest of his career.

 On 10 September 1997, Hofland made his Eredivisie debut with Fortuna, against Sparta Rotterdam (1–1 away draw).
 He finished his first season with only six league appearances, but subsequently became a starter, helping the side to the 12th-place in the 1999–00 campaign.